 Why are these movies so popular?

 These best Korean movies have been especially popular with Korean viewers due to the emotions they evoke in the audience.
 For example, The Admiral, Ode to My Father, Assassination, Masquerade, and The King and the Clown all have some basis in key periods of Korea’s history.

 Meanwhile, Extreme Job, Veteran, and The Thieves are all masterfully made action-comedy movies.
 Along with the Gods: Two Worlds is a movie version of one of the most popular South Korean webtoons, and Miracle in Cell No. 7, starring Park Shin Hye, has a heartwarming story that is enough to melt any viewer’s heart.

 The success of Korean films internationally

-However, it has been relatively uncommon to find Korean movies being shown in movie theaters internationally.
-Snowpiercer is a notable exception; however, that film is primarily spoken in English and features the Hollywood darling, Chris Evans.
+However, it has been relatively uncommon to find movies being shown in movie theaters internationally.
+Snowpiercer is a notable exception; however, that film is primarily spoken in English and features the Hollywood darling Chris Evans.

-How many of the South Korean films that are most popular in Korea have you seen?
+How many of the best Korean movies listed above have you seen?
+Have you ever watched any of these in a Korean theater?
 What about the internationally most popular ones?
 And what is your favorite film currently?
-You can start binge-watching these Korean movies, even snack on some Korean fried chicken or snacks while you’re at it!
-Of course, K-dramas are also as good!
+You can start binge-watching these movies, and even snack on some Korean fried chicken or snacks while you’re at it!
+Of course, Korean dramas are also as good!